At. Long. Last. ASAP: Commercial performance

 At.
 Long.
 Last.
 ASAP debuted at number one on the US Billboard 200 with 146,000 album-equivalent units, of which 117,000 were pure album sales.
 In conclusion to this, it also gave Rocky his second consecutive number one album on the charts to date.
 In Canada, the album debuted at number one, with 11,000 copies sold.
 The album spent two more weeks in the top ten of the Billboard 200.
 As of July 2015, the album has sold 215,000 copies in the United States.

 Additionally, At.
 Long.
 Last.
 ASAP also spent four weeks at number one on the US Top R&B/Hip-Hop Albums from June 13 – July 4, before singer Leon Bridges' debut album, Coming Home, dethroned the album's run at the top slot.
 Also, as the R&B/Hip-Hop Albums chart's distillation, A.L.L.A. stayed at the top slot on the US Rap Albums chart for a total of five nonconsecutive weeks (between June 13 – July 11), before being dethroned by rapper Meek Mill's second studio album, Dreams Worth More Than Money, which also debuted at number one on the Billboard 200, giving Meek Mill his first number one album to date as well.
-As of April 2018, the album has been certified platinum by the Recording Industry Association of America (RIAA) for achieving over a million album-equivalent units.
+On May 26, 2025, the album has been certified double platinum by the Recording Industry Association of America (RIAA) for achieving over two million album-equivalent units.